 Franklin has a knack for teaching others how to teach well.
 She leads professional development sessions for government teachers throughout Knox County and mentors new teachers.
-Beyond academics, Franklin is visible around campus, supporting students’ extracurricular activities especially as the prom adviser and cheerleading coach.
+Beyond academics, Franklin is visible around campus, supporting students’ extracurricular activities especially as the prom adviser.

 Franklin is a graduate of the University of Tennessee, Knoxville.
 She earned a Bachelor of Arts in political science with minors in history and secondary education in 2010, and a Master of Science in teacher education (secondary teaching) in 2011.

 Press release: Knoxville teacher wins $25,000 Milken Educator Award

 "I hope [my students] remember the government curriculum and projects we did together, and that they become involved citizens.
 But..." (read more)